gregsmi/cpg-deploy/azure/README.md

    ./terraform_init.sh -c
    ```

-   Note: `terraform_init.sh` can be run without the `-c` argument at any time to initialize a new local client for an existing deployment.
-This is useful if you want to manage an existing deployment from a new machine.
+   The `-c` argument for `terraform_init.sh` is used only for first-time initialization of a new deployment, and it tells the script to create any of the root resources that don't yet exist.
+The script can be run without the `-c` argument at any time to ensure the root resources and the local client are all up to date, and to initialize a new local client if you want to manage an existing deployment from a new machine.

-2. Apply the terraform configuration
+2. Apply the terraform configuration:

    ```bash
    terraform apply
    ```

-   enter 'yes' when prompted to proceed with deployment.
+   Enter 'yes' when prompted to proceed with deployment.
 Go get a cup of coffee.

 ## Commit deployment details to source control